/

 No-Code CDC Configuration

-Stacksync removes the high technical barrier to entry for CDC.
+Stacksync simplifies CDC implementation, reducing implementation time from months to days and eliminating the need for specialized CDC expertise.
 With our platform, users are not required to manually configure replication slots, manage logical decoding plugins, or deploy and operate complex open-source tools.
-We provide a no-code setup that enables teams to capture every Postgres change without coding, freeing up valuable engineering resources.
+We provide a no-code setup that enables teams to capture every Postgres change without coding, reducing engineering time spent on integration maintenance by up to 80% and freeing resources for core product development.
 Stacksync leverages PostgreSQL's native logical replication, a process detailed in our PostgreSQL connector documentation, to ensure maximum efficiency and reliability.

 True Bidirectional and Real-Time Sync

-A critical element of modern operational workflows is the ability for data to flow in both directions.
-Stacksync delivers genuine two-way synchronization, which is essential for creating seamless, automated business processes.
+An important feature for operational workflows is the ability for data to flow in both directions.
+Stacksync provides two-way synchronization, which is essential for creating seamless, automated business processes.
 For example, a new lead created in your CRM can be instantly written as a user record in PostgreSQL, and any subsequent update to that user's status in the database can be reflected back in the CRM in real time.
 Learn more about our powerful PostgreSQL two-way sync integration and its capabilities.

 Built to Scale with Confidence

-Stacksync is architected from the ground up with enterprise-grade features that ensure your integrations can scale reliably as your business grows.
+Stacksync includes features that ensure your integrations can scale reliably as your business grows.

-• Managed Infrastructure: We handle all the underlying "dirty plumbing"—servers, message queues, and error handling logic—so your engineering team doesn't have to.
+• Managed Infrastructure: We handle all the underlying infrastructure complexity—servers, message queues, and error handling logic—so your engineering team doesn't have to.

-• Smart API Rate Limits: Our platform intelligently manages API calls to connected SaaS applications, automatically respecting rate limits to prevent sync disruptions and API-related failures.
+• Smart API Rate Limits: Our platform intelligently manages API calls to connected SaaS applications, automatically respecting rate limits to maintain 99.9% sync reliability and prevent costly API-related failures.

-• Issue Management: Stacksync proactively identifies, logs, and helps you resolve sync errors, preventing the silent data corruption that plagues brittle, custom-built integrations.
+• Issue Management: Stacksync proactively identifies, logs, and helps you resolve sync errors, preventing the silent data corruption that commonly affects custom-built integrations and ensuring data consistency across all systems.

 • Event-driven Triggers: Move beyond simple data replication and build complex workflow automations that execute based on specific data changes from your database.

 Traditional batch processing and polling-based integration methods are no longer sufficient for the scalability and real-time demands of modern business applications.
-Real-time synchronization using Change Data Capture has emerged as the definitive solution for achieving PostgreSQL integration scalability, offering a low-latency, low-impact, and highly reliable method for keeping data consistent across your technology stack.
+Real-time synchronization using Change Data Capture is an effective solution for achieving PostgreSQL integration scalability, offering a low-latency, low-impact, and highly reliable method for keeping data consistent across your technology stack.

 By leveraging a managed platform like Stacksync, you can implement real-time, two-way sync for PostgreSQL without the complexity, cost, and maintenance overhead of a DIY approach.
-Future-proof your data architecture and empower your teams with the speed and reliability of a truly modern integration strategy.
+Improve your data architecture and provide your teams with faster and more reliable integrations.

 Ready to see how real-time sync can transform your PostgreSQL integrations?
 Book a demo with one of our data experts or start your 14-day free trial today.